theonestack/hl-component-fargate-v2/README.md

 cfcompile fargate-v2
 ```

-compiling with the vaildate fag to validate the templates
+compiling with the vaildate flag to validate the templates

 ```bash
 cfcompile fargate-v2 --validate